huggingface/datasets/datasets/cord19/README.md

 Extra fields based on selected configuration during loading:

 - `fulltext`: A `str`-valued field containing the concatenation of all text sections from json (itself extracted from pdf)
-- `doc_embeddings`: A `str`-valued field containing document embeddings as a vector of floats separated by ','.
+- `doc_embeddings`: A `sequence` of float-valued elements containing document embeddings as a vector of floats (parsed from string of values separated by ',').
+Details on the system used to extract the embeddings are available in: [SPECTER: Document-level Representation Learning using Citation-informed Transformers](https://arxiv.org/abs/2004.07180).
+TL;DR: it's relying on a BERT model pre-trained on document-level relatedness using the citation graph.
+The system can be queried through REST (see [public API documentation](https://github.com/allenai/paper-embedding-public-apis)).

 ### Data Splits